Robert N. McClelland: Assassination of John F. Kennedy and aftermath

 On November 22, 1963, McClelland was working at Parkland Memorial Hospital in Dallas, Texas, when President John F. Kennedy was brought in grievously injured.
 Despite the efforts of the three attending surgeons, McClelland, Malcolm Perry, and Charles R. Baxter, he died shortly after arriving.
 McClelland supported the idea that Kennedy had been shot from the front, thus the idea that there was a second gunman.
 McClelland was called to testify to the Warren Commission, he described the "posterior portion of the skull" as "extremely blasted".
 He said the wound was such that "you could actually look down into the skull cavity itself and see probably a third or so, at least, of the brain tissue".

+In 1988 he made an appearance in the documentary The Men Who Killed Kennedy.
+He was also interviewed for the 1992 documentary The JFK Assassination: The Jim Garrison Tapes and for the 2023 documentary JFK: What the Doctors Saw.
+He was portrayed by Joseph Nadell in the film JFK (1991).

 Two days later, McClelland saw on the news that Kennedy's assassin Lee Harvey Oswald had been shot.
 McClelland immediately went back to the hospital.
 Along with Tom Shires, McClelland worked unsuccessfully to save Oswald's life, as he was pronounced dead two hours after being shot.
 McClelland preserved his blood-stained shirt from attempting to save President Kennedy for the rest of his life.